 We awoke to the sound of rain pounding on the roof this morning.
-However, after breakfast the downpour turned to a few showers and so we bundled up in our raingear and headed over the Rothenburg to walk the wall and visit any sights we might have missed yesterday.
+However, after breakfast the downpour turned to a few showers and so we bundled up in our raingear and head

 Much of the wall surrounding this medieval town was rebuilt after World War II.
 The names of those who supported the rebuilding are engraved at various locations around the perimeter.
 The view from the wall was fascinating.
 To our right was the medieval town with its cobblestone streets and quaint buildings.
 To our left was at one point, a valley and at other times pathways and trees in full autumn colour.
 At one point we met a man who was picking something up from amongst the fallen leaves.
 I watched him for a few moments and saw that he was picking up walnuts.
 I spotted one, picked it up and placed it in his bag.
 After his "danke" I looked for more, (I wanted some for myself) but found no others.